Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 # Strat

-* Seems to be a bit like Siegecrafter, where you have to play the combos of weapon types.
-They're really just all "dodge" or "use eyes", though.
+* The order of weapons seems to be static for now, as well as the Wire Transfer.
+You go in a rotation of Beam->Rocket->Magnet->Beta Launch.
 * The real challenge however is keeping the **Foot Blasters** under control.
-You want to make sure everyone is aware of how best to deal with these, and to not trigger them too quickly.
-Prioritize the ones that spawn close to where Inventions might land, or where the **Wire Transfer** is happening next.
-* You also want to make sure the raid has a clear path to dodge out of things.
-Highly likely with all the dodging going on people will feel "trapped" at points, so give yourself a clear path as well.
+These spawn in static spots, and are 4 per wave.
+You can make 3 groups of 4 to handle this.
+Start the soak rotation over after each Beta Launch.
+Note that the final soak lines up just before Beta Launch, so make sure it is done or else someone with the debuff might get pulled through it.
-* For tanks, you'll probably want to swap Grav Gun debuff on 5-10 stacks, wherever you start to feel threatened, and swap on every Pyro Party Pack as well.
+* For tanks, you'll probably want to swap Grav Gun debuff on 5tacks, wherever you start to feel threatened, and swap on every Pyro Party Pack as well.
 Make sure to run it out as far as you can, ala Smolderon, but be careful of other players on your way out.
 Same thing as above, where having a clear path to run out ahead of time is important.
 The timing on this will very likely line up with other events, like a Screw Up and Inventions going off, so be aware of that.
 You'll also be slowed on your way out, so ask for movement speed or save up movement as necessary.
+* Screw Ups last a decent bit.
+Place them as far away from the group/mine spawns as possible and keep them relatively tight.
+Ranged should do their best to place it on the side of the arena nobody is on.
+* Movement is very good for the Magnet and Beta Launch intermission.
 # The One-Armed Bandit - Boss 6

 Main mechanic is **Spin-to-Win**.
 Spawns a bunch of **Reel Assistants** that carry tokens.
 Several different type of tokens.
 You deposit the tokens into the boss and then get a mechanic based on the combination.  **CANNOT REPEAT COMBINATIONS, AND CANNOT...NOT DO THE MECHANIC.
 DOING SO IS A WIPE**.